fgrehm/devstep/docs/getting-started.md

 L=$HOME/bin/devstep && curl -sL https://github.com/fgrehm/devstep/raw/v0.1.0/devstep > $L && chmod +x $L
 ```

-_The snippet above assumes `$HOME/bin` is on your PATH, please change `$HOME/bin`
+_The snippet above assumes `$HOME/bin` is on your PATH, change `$HOME/bin` to
-to an appropriate path in case your system is not configured like that._
+an appropriate path in case your system is not configured like that._

 ### Doing a quick hack on a project